cmccarthy1/docs/docs/ml/toolkit/clustering/score.md

 # <i class="fas fa-share-alt"></i> Scoring Metrics

-Scoring metrics allow users to validate the performance of their clustering algorithms in three distinct use-cases
+Scoring metrics allow users to validate the performance of their clustering algorithms in three distinct use cases

 1. Unsupervised Learning:

 	These metrics analyze how well data has been assigned to clusters, measuring intra-cluster similarity (cohesion) and differences (separation).
-In general, clustering is said to be successful if clusters are well-spaced and densely packed.
+In general, clustering is said to be successful if clusters are well spaced and densely packed.

 2. Supervised Learning: